CleverRaven/Cataclysm-DDA/doc/PORTAL_STORM_BALANCE_AND_DESIGN.md

 ## Reminders
 Some things to keep in mind when working on Portal Storms:
-* Portal storms are weather: Portal storms were originally planned as a less disruptive version of acid rain.
-You are not writing boss fights, or end game encounters, you are writing and implementing weather effects.
+* Portal storms are weather: You are not writing boss fights, or end game encounters, you are writing and implementing weather effects.
 Try not to lose track of that.
 * Portal storms shouldn't be forced rest: It should be *possible* for a strong character to maneuver in a portal storm.
 It can be risky, but shouldn't be impossible.
 * Portal storm encounters don't need to be rewarding: Some encounters will be, but not every encounter needs a carrot.
 The variance of portal storms means that traveling the storms is a gamble, sometimes you get lucky, other times you do not.
 * Portal storms should only be *actively* dangerous with creatures hunting you when you go outside (more on this in balance).